livingdocsIO/documentation/reference-docs/server-configuration/desknet-integration.md

 # Desk-Net integration

-[Desk-Net](https://desk-net.com) is a planning tool specialicing in publication processes.
+[Desk-Net](https://desk-net.com) is a planning tool for publication processes.
 This feature, if set up properly, lets you easily connect your Desk-Net world to your Livingdocs universe.
 Here's a few things you can do:
 - Create Livingdocs documents directly from Desk-Net.
 - Sync publication status between the two domains.
 - Exchange and sync any data that is relevant to your workflow.

+We have a video on Vimeo explaining the necessary steps to configure Desk-Net through our UI: [https://vimeo.com/368750546](https://vimeo.com/368750546)
+The rest of this guide will detail the underlying data structures in case you don't want to use the UI.

 ## Setup

 ### Prerequisites

 - You should have a Desk-Net account and a set of valid API credentials to authorize Livingdocs to access the Desk-Net HTTP API.
-- You should be somewhat familiar with the Desk-Net data entities (Stories, Pubications, Platforms and so on).
+- You should be somewhat familiar with the Desk-Net data entities (Stories, Publications, Platforms and so on).
 A technical overview can be found [here](https://api.desk-net.com)
 - You should know about the different Livingdocs configuration levels/methods, namely the [channel config](./channel-config.md) and the [content type config](./content-type-config.md))
 - You should be familiar with how to [set up custom metadata fields](./metadata.md) for your content types.
-- For development, we strongly suggest you use:
+- For local development, we strongly suggest you use:
    - some kind of http tunnel solution like [ngrok](https://ngrok.com).
 This is useful, when you want to redirect messages from Desk-Net to your local server.
    - a HTTP API client like [Postman](https://www.getpostman.com/).
 Very handy to explore the Desk-Net API.
 Certain configuration settings also need you to provide Desk-Net entity ID's, which are not easily (or not at all) accessible via the Desk-Net UI.